liferay/liferay-docs/en/discover/deployment/articles/01-deploying-liferay/01-preparing-for-install.markdown

 application server preference, consider starting with the Tomcat bundle.
 Tomcat is one of the most lightweight and straightforward bundles to configure.
-If you have an open source application server preference, choose the server you prefer from the available @product@ bundles.
-You must have a JDK (Java Development Kit) installed prior to launching @product@.
+If you have an open source application server preference, choose the server you prefer from the available @product@ bundles. @product@ requires a Java JDK 8 or 11.

+| **Note:** Please see [the compatibility matrix](https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.1+Compatibility+Matrix.pdf/c8805b72-c693-1f26-3f2d-731ffc301366) for information on supported JDKs, databases, and environments.

 Please note that @product@ is not able to provide application server bundles for proprietary application servers such as WebLogic or WebSphere, because the